invisibleroads/invisibleroads-tutorials/geodjango-googlemaps-build.rst

     createdb -T template_postgis -O YOUR-USERNAME geodjango-googlemaps
     exit

-Download the :download:`code and data <files/geodjango-googlemaps.zip>`
+Download the :download:`code and data <files/geodjango-googlemaps.zip>`.
 ::

     wget http://invisibleroads.com/tutorials/_downloads/geodjango-googlemaps.zip
     unzip geodjango-googlemaps.zip
     cd geodjango-googlemaps

-Create database configuration file ".database" with the following information on each line
+Create database configuration file ``.database`` with the following information on each line.
 ::

     geodjango-googlemaps
     YOUR-USERNAME
     YOUR-PASSWORD

-Setup tables
+Setup tables.
 ::

     python manage.py syncdb

-Run server
+Run server.
 ::

     python manage.py runserver

-Go to http://localhost:8000 and experiment with the application
+Go to http://localhost:8000 and experiment with the application.

-1. Upload a GPX file of waypoints
+1. Upload a GPX file of waypoints.
-2. Click on a waypoint to see its position on the map
+2. Click on a waypoint to see its position on the map.
-3. Drag a waypoint marker on the map to adjust its position
+3. Drag a waypoint marker on the map to adjust its position.
-4. Save your changes
+4. Save your changes.
-5. Enter an address and rank waypoints by distance from address
+5. Enter an address and rank waypoints by distance from address.

 Dependencies